qxf2/interview-scheduler/README.md

       python run.py

 The command should be run from the root directory (same as the directory of this readme).
 If all goes well, when you visit http://localhost:6464 on your browser, you should see the homepage of the application.

+__g) Initial db setup__

+      1] First FORK and CLONE the interview scheduler from Qxf2 git repository

+      2] When we complete the step 1],  a folder  Named interview-scheduler will be created.

+      3] Open the interview-scheduler folder and create another folder named "data"(This folder is Database folder)

+      4]The above created "data" folder will be empty initially.
+            We have to migrate the required data to this "data" folder.
+Migrating Database can be done by using the following command (Migrating Database should be done in the directory where interview-scheduler has been created )
+            ==>  'python migrate_db.py db  migrate' (The command should be ran inside the interview-scheduler directory)

+      5]Once you follow the above step you will see that Database has be created.
+The created database will be with '.db'extension. (<Filename>.db)

+      6]The Database will be empty.
+So now we should add the required tables by using the following command ==> 'python migrate_db.py db upgrade'(mention directory also)

+      7] To check if the tables have been added: open your terminal go to the interview-scheduler  directory and Move in to the data folder and follow the commands.
+            *(Check if sqlite3 is installed in your pc and proceed for further steps) sqlite3 <filename with extension>
+            To check the table names: .table
+            To check the structure of table: .schema